aianshay/data-science-nanodegree/eda-predicting-airbnb-prices/README.md

+# Predicting Airbnb Prices

 ## Description

-A blog post where one dataset is analyzed and I write about the insights obtained.
-In this project, I analyze an AirBnB dataset of the city of Rio de Janeiro.
+In this project, I wrote a blog post where one dataset is analyzed and I write about the insights obtained.
+I used an AirBnB dataset of the city of Rio de Janeiro.

 ## Dependencies